 The numerical climate models, both global (GCMs) and regional (RCMs) have undergone considerable improvements recently and many experiments have been realized.
 All models simulate the present-day temperature and (to some degree) precipitation adequately on large scales (Randall et al., 2007), and simulated trend patterns are consistent with observations (Hegerl et al., 2007) if models are forced with all radiative forcings.
 Projected future warming patterns are robust (Meehl et al., 2007), but global temperature change is uncertain by approximately 50% (Knutti et al., 2008) owing to carbon cycle uncertainties (Friedlingstein et al., 2006) and models differing in their feedbacks (Bony et al., 2006).
 Models project changes in precipitation, extreme events (Tebaldi et al., 2006) and many other aspects of the climate system that are consistent with our understanding, but agreement between models declines from continental (regional) to local scales.
-The simulations of present and past climate help to improve our understanding of processes in the climate system (Räisänen, 2007).
+The simulations of present and past climate help to improve our understanding of processes in the climate system, but it is not possible for any model to exactly simulate the full complexity of the climate system (Räisänen, 2007).
 That is why the results of climate models can only be taken as climate projections with numerous uncertainties.